 The Parma Detention Center is the main jail in Cuyahoga County Ohio.
 While the police in the cities and towns in Cuyahoga County can arrest and detain offenders, the Parma Detention Center is the facility that is accredited by Ohio to hold inmates for more than 72 hours.

-The Parma Detention Center, located at:
+The Parma Detention Center is located at:

 5555 Powers Blvd.